tommym89/pyutils/README.md

 # pyutils
-* modules are in package com.mcneelat.pyutils
+* modules are in package mcneelat.pyutils
     * anomali
     * confutils
     * dbutils